 Then, try doing a Zoolander.
-Yep, that’s right.
-Sometimes the most exaggerated model pose ends up being the best shot!
-I know it sounds ridiculous but it’s true!
+Yup, you heard me.
+Sometimes the most exaggerated pose ends up being the best shot!

-The idea with this last pointer is to feel free to be silly.
-Open yourself up to play and experimentation.
+The point is feel free to be silly, play, and experiment.
 You never know where it will lead you.
 We’re not aiming to make every shot a ten.
-Every shot is merely a stepping stone to the handful of winners.
+Each shot is merely a stepping stone to the handful of winners.
 So keep your body and head moving in between shots to explore different angles and reset your attention.
-It helps your face to come alive and your eyes to connect on camera, all of which promote a more natural looking and engaged looking actor headshot.
+It helps your face to come alive and your eyes to connect, which promotes a more natural looking and engaged looking headshot.

 Also, when you look into the camera, you want it to feel like you’re looking at a person.
 But a camera has just one “eye” and people have two.
-Find two different focal points on the lens of the camera and imagine that you’re looking into a pair of eyes.
-By the way, if you’re not sure what in the world I’m talking about, don’t panic!
-When you work with me, I guide you through the acting headshot process and coach you on all these tricks during your shoot.
+So find two different focal points on the lens of the camera and imagine that you’re looking into a pair of eyes.
+By the way, if you’re not sure what the heck I’m talking about, don’t panic!
+When you shoot with me, I guide you through the process every step of the way and coach you on all these tricks during your session.

 #4: Choose the Right Clothes

-Do yourself a big favor and don’t show up to your headshot shoot with a bunch of t-shirts crammed into a backpack.
-It completely sabotages your shoot and ultimately your acting goals.
+Do yourself a big favor and don’t show up to your shoot with a bunch of t-shirts crammed into a backpack.
 What to wear in an actor headshot and how you look is half the battle.
-So, number one, take the time to talk with me about your casting and what types of clothes you should bring to your headshot session.
-Number two, research the best colors and tops on your own by looking at other people’s headshots.
-Pay particular attention to people with skin tone similar to yours.
-Next, prepare your clothes in advance and pack carefully so your tops are in great condition when you arrive for your shoot.
+So, number one, take the time to talk with me about your casting and what types of clothes you should bring.
+Number two, research the best colors and tops on your own by looking at other people’s shots.
+Pay particular attention to people with similar skin tone to yours.
+Next, fold and pack carefully so your tops are in good condition when you get here.

 Your hair and make-up need to look their absolute best in an actor headshot as well.
-In most cases, for women this means going for a blow-out before your shoot and working with a professional make-up artist to help you look like yourself on your best day.
+In most cases, for women, this means going for a blow-out before your shoot and working with a professional make-up artist.
 For most men, looking your best means getting a haircut a week or two before the shoot and being clean-shaven.
-For both men and women, a good night’s sleep the night before your shoot is essential.
+For everyone, a good night’s sleep the night before is essential.

-Doing your homework and being prepared pays off big time the day of your headshot session!
-Like I said before, looking your best is only half the battle and when you make the effort, it frees you up to concentrate on the other half during the shoot, which is the mental and emotional work of connecting on camera.
+Doing your homework and being prepared will pay off big time the day of your shoot.
+Looking your best is only half the battle and, when you make the effort, it frees you up to concentrate on the other half during the shoot, which is the mental and emotional work of connecting on camera.

 There’s nothing worse than someone checking their email in the middle of a headshot session.
-Guys!
-Posing for a headshot session takes focus!
-You’re dropping a lot of coin on this!
-You can’t possibly be focused in the right way, if you’re checking your email or browsing Instagram while I change the lights.
-If you want to whip out your phone to take a selfie in my glamorous photo studio, that’s different LOL.
-Otherwise, stay focused on the session and on your performance.
-It will show in your photos.
+Guys!!!
+Shooting takes focus.
+Not to mention, you’re dropping a lot of coin on this!
+You can’t possibly be focused in the right way, if you’re checking your email or surfing Instagram while I change the lights.
+If you want to take a selfie in my glamorous studio to post on Instagram, I’m all for it — just ASK me!
+We can make time for it before or after your session.
+Otherwise, let’s stay focused on the shoot.
+It will make a world of difference in your shots.